More about: 8 Best Tours Helsinki

 Suomenlinna is one of the most fascinating sites around Helsinki and the best way to discover the secrets of this maritime fortress is to take a guided tour of the island.
 These experiences will allow you to learn about the ancient walls, fortifications and unique blend of architectural influences that make this former military base a UNESCO World Heritage Site.

 During these experiences you will have time to explore the passages and buildings of Suomenlinna, learning about its strategic importance and military role.
-From the ramparts to the cannons that are still operational, every corner tells a fascinating story that will transport you back in time and allow you to experience the inclement weather in this area, especially if you plan to visit Helsinki in winter.
+From the ramparts to the cannons that are still operational, every corner tells a fascinating story that will transport you back in time and allow you to learn about the inclement weather in this area, especially if you plan to visit Helsinki in winter.

 At the fortress you can also visit the Suomenlinna Museum, which is one of the best museums in Helsinki.
 This cultural treasure houses a collection of artifacts, interactive exhibits and military remnants that reveal everyday life on the island over the years, from its construction to the present day.